pybliometrics-dev/pybliometrics/docs/configuration.rst

 Custom location
 ~~~~~~~~~~~~~~~

-If you prefer to have the configuration file somwhere else, you can `pybliometrics` tell where to look for it.
+If you prefer to have the configuration file somewhere else, you can `pybliometrics` tell where to look for it.
 You will need the `environment facility <https://docs.python.org/3/library/os.html#file-names-command-line-arguments-and-environment-variables>`_ of the base package `os`.
 For this to take effect you need to set the environ *before* importing pybliometrics.  `pybliometrics` uses the "PYB_CONFIG_FILE" keyword:

 .. code-block:: python